TX-XR/Sketch2Terrain-CHI25/README.md

 ### Sketch2Terrain offers a homogeneous system for different modes with customizable functions tailored to specific needs.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Interface_while.png?raw=true "The interface design.")
 (a) Observation Task Interface: This interface includes only the height adjustment function.
 An instruction panel displays task descriptions and timing information in front of the workspace. (b) Drawing Task Interface: This interface offers height adjustment, color change, redo, undo, and eraser functions.
 An instruction panel presents task descriptions and timing in front of the workspace. (c) Data Collection Mode Interface: By default, this interface uses a blue color scheme and includes functions for changing the terrain model and saving data.

 <!-- ### Sketch2Terrain provides real-time terrain generation, allowing users to iteratively sketch and visualise for more accurate results.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Workflow.png?raw=true "The workflow.")
 The typical workflow for creating a 3D terrain with Sketch2Terrain is illustrated in the sequence.
 User-sketched strokes are highlighted in blue.
 The system automatically generates a well-connected curve network to facilitate terrain creation.
 As more strokes are added (progressing from (a) to (f)), the generated terrain becomes increasingly accurate.
 The second row from (g) to (l) shows the height map of the corresponding terrain model (altitude as color gradient). -->

 ### Sketch2Terrain utilizes the widely recognized pix2pix model to facilitate the transformation between sketches and height map of terrain.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Architecture.png?raw=true "The detail of the pipeline of the Pix2pix model.")
-(a) The architecture of the AI model. (b) Performance versus model size and inference time.
-The area of the markers indicates the model size. (c) Comparison between the inference results for the Pix2Pix and diffusion-based models.
+(a) The architecture of the AI model. (b) Performance versus model size and inference time. (c) Comparison between the inference results for the Pix2Pix and diffusion-based models.

 <h1 align="center">User study</h1>